Our products are Sold at veterinary practices and pharmacies.

 Can enrichment prevent dog dementia?

 Nothing guarantees prevention, but lifelong mental stimulation is one of the factors associated with maintaining cognitive function in aging dogs, alongside exercise, diet, and overall health care.
-It is the cheapest brain protection available, and it is never too early or too late to start.
+It is one of the simplest, lowest-cost ways to support an aging dog’s brain and daily quality of life, and it is never too early or too late to start.
 More in our guide to causes and prevention.

 This guide is educational and is not a substitute for veterinary diagnosis or care.
 If you are worried about your dog, talk to your veterinarian.